-When I first came across a roasted broccoli recipe early in my cooking life as a mom (possibly this one from Bon Appetit magazine?), I thought it was a miracle.
+I make this Roasted Broccoli so often that I’ve long since put any kind of actual recipe aside.
+That said, when I first came across a roasted broccoli recipe early in my cooking life as a mom (possibly this one from Bon Appetit magazine?), I thought it was a miracle.
 Suddenly my broccoli was crispy, salty, and spicy, and I couldn’t get enough of it.
-Over time, I've tried the same technique with all sorts of vegetables.
+Over time, I’ve made a similar recipe with all sorts of vegetables.
 Turns out, almost anything is better roasted!
-But the version I always come back to is Roasted Broccoli and Carrots.

 🧐 Recipe FAQs